MicrosoftDocs/mixed-reality/enthusiast-guide/wmr-setup-faq.md

 Try the following:
 * Go to **Settings  > Update & security > Windows Update** and make sure Windows Update is turned on.
 Then, download and install any updates that are waiting to be installed.
 * Make sure your PC is connected to the internet and has at least 2GB of free storage space.
 * Restart your PC and try again.
+You may need to repeat several times or run the Windows Update troubleshooter to clear pending updates.

 > [!NOTE]
 > * If you're on an enterprise managed network, check with your administrator.
 They might need to enable Windows Mixed Reality.
 Looking for the IT pro instructions?
 See **[this article](https://docs.microsoft.com/windows/application-management/manage-windows-mixed-reality)**.